 SUBJECT Sociology

-Head of Department Ms A James
+Head of Department Ms S Hargreaves

 AQA GCSE Sociology

-Paper 1: The sociology of families and education 50 % Written Exam, 1 hour 45 minutes
+Paper 1: The sociology of families and education 50% Written Exam, 1 hour 45 minutes

-Paper 2: The sociology of crime & deviance and social stratification 50 % Written Exam, 1 hour 45 minutes
+Paper 2: The sociology of crime & deviance and social stratification 50% Written Exam, 1 hour 45 minutes

-Autumn Term Spring Term Summer Term In the first half of the autumn term, Year 10 continue to study The Sociology of Families.
-This involves exploring topics such as family diversity, gender roles within During the spring term the year 10 students will continue to explore the topic of 'Education' .
-During the summer term the students will study the topic Crime and Deviance.
-Within which they will explore the following content: the family and the functions of the family within society.
+Autumn Term Spring Term Summer Term What we teach and why In the first half of the autumn term, Year 10 continue to study The Sociology of Families.
+This involves exploring topics such as family diversity, gender roles within the family and the functions of the family within society.
 Students will also apply their theoretical knowledge that they have acquired in term one to the family.
-This topic prepares students for the first The students will explore the different views of the correspondence principle on the relationship between education and capitalism as developed from a Marxist perspective by Bowles and The social construction of concepts of crime and deviance and explanations of crime and deviance.
-What we teach and why half of Paper 1 In the second half of the first term the students will begin the study of 'Education'.
-The students will explore the Gintis Factors affecting educational achievement.
-The work of Halsey on class-based inequalities and Ball on The work of Merton on the causes of crime from a functionalist perspective and Becker from an interactionist perspective. different views of the role and functions of education.
-The functionalist perspective of Durkheim on education as the transmission of norms and values and Parsons on achieved status and the operation of schools on meritocratic principles competition between schools.
-Processes within schools Formal and informal methods of social control.
+This topic prepares students for the first half of Paper 1 In the second half of the first term the students will begin the study of 'Education'.
+The students will explore the different views of the role and functions of education.
+The functionalist perspective of Durkheim on education as the transmission of norms and values and Parsons on achieved status and the operation of schools on meritocratic principles During the spring term the year 10 students will continue to explore the topic of 'Education'.
+The students will explore the different views of the correspondence principle on the relationship between education and capitalism as developed from a Marxist perspective by Bowles and Gintis Factors affecting educational achievement.
+The work of Halsey on class-based inequalities and Ball on parental choice and competition between schools.
+Processes within schools affecting educational achievement.
+The work of Ball on teacher expectations and Willis on the creation of counter school cultures During the summer term the students will study the topic Crime and Deviance.
+Within which they will explore the following content: The social construction of concepts of crime and deviance and explanations of crime and deviance.
+The work of Merton on the causes of crime from a functionalist perspective and Becker from an interactionist perspective.
+Formal and informal methods of social control.
 The work of Heidensohn on female conformity in male dominated patriarchal societies.
-Factors affecting criminal and deviant behaviour and ways in which criminal and deviant behaviour have generated public debate.
+Factors affecting criminal and deviant behaviour and ways in which criminal and deviant behaviour and ways in which criminal and deviant behaviour fuction and deviant behaviour and ways in which criminal and deviant behaviour and ways in which criminal and deviant behaviour fuction and deviant behaviour and ways in which criminal and deviant behaviour and